Let The Adventure Begin!

 Nestled in the middle of the Black Forest, Camp Cris Dobbins offers sweeping views of Pikes Peak and the front range of the Rocky Mountains.
 Scouts will have a hard time choosing between the more than 50 merit badges offered here, and will love spending time on the water slides at the outdoor pool, dusting a clay at the Olympic shotgun range, channeling their inner movie star in our Movie Making program, or pretending to be Indiana Jones at our STEM lodge archaeology dig site.
 The convenience of meals from our dining hall and sleeping on raised wooden platforms in canvas wall tents will allow Scouts to focus on the only thing that matters: their next outdoor adventure!

 The payment schedule is based on the Total Registration of the Unit.
-To reserve your Unit’s Campsite – a $250 Unit Deposit is required.
+To reserve your Unit’s Campsite – a $250 Unit Registration Fee is required.
 Payments should be made through the registration website or coordinated through the Camping Department.

 The Greater Colorado Council will refund 100% of paid camp fees if the camp cannot operate due to local, state, or federal policies.
 Individual camper fees may also be refunded if their immediate family is affected by COVID-19 and are unable to participate in the camp program.
 Documentation must be provided.